dimitri/pgloader/pgloader.1.md

 	 Then the following commands are used from the top level directory where the archive has been expanded.

-   - *INTO*

-	 A PostgreSQL database connection URL is expected and will be used in the *BEFORE LOAD DO* and *FINALLY DO* clauses.

-   - *BEFORE LOAD DO*

-	 You can run SQL queries against the database before loading from the data files found in the archive.
-Most common SQL queries are `CREATE TABLE IF NOT EXISTS` so that the data can be loaded.

-	 Each command must be *dollar-quoted*: it must begin and end with a double dollar sign, `$$`.
-Queries are then comma separated.
-No extra punctuation is expected after the last SQL query.

    - command [ *AND* command ... ]

 	 A series of commands against the contents of the archive, at the moment